 - Wrongful Death

 Honors and Awards

 - Advocate of the Year, Capitol City Trial Lawyers Association, 2015

 - Northern California Super Lawyers® Rising Star Listee, 2010, 2012-2015

 Professional Associations and Memberships

-- Sacramento Waldorf School, President Board of Trustees
+- Sacramento Waldorf School, President of the Board of Trustees

 - Consumer Attorneys of California, Member